bbauska/JS-Programs/README.md

 <ul>
   <li><b>setTimeout:</b> Executes a function after a certain time.</li>
-  <li><b>setinterval:</b> Executes a function at regular intervals.</li>
+  <li><b>setInterval:</b> Executes a function at regular intervals.</li>
   <li><b>requestAnimationFrame:</b> Used for creating smooth and efficient animations.</li>
 </ul>

 <p>Choose the appropriate function based on your needs. setTimeout and
-setinterval are useful for controlling time and executing code after certain intervals, while requestAnimationFrame is specific for creating smooth and efficient animations in the browser.</p>
+setInterval are useful for controlling time and executing code after certain intervals, while requestAnimationFrame is specific for creating smooth and efficient animations in the browser.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->